 It is estimated that there are 83,700 young carers in NSW1.
 Knowing how to support them in an appropriate and sensitive way could make a big difference to them and their family.Carers NSW has developed Young Carer Awareness Training to help professionals to reflect the principles of the NSW Carers Charter in their work and ensure that young carers across NSW are achieving their highest potential.

 Training is based on Australian and international research as well as the extensive experience of Carers NSW.
 Training will be tailored to the needs of your organisation but workshops generally include:

 - Young carer overview – Who young carers are, what young carers do as part of their caring role and the impacts (both positive and negative) of being in a caring role at a young age.

 - Through the Cracks: Walking in the shoes of a young carer (only available in face-to-face sessions) – An experiential activity that aims to raise the awareness of young carers including their personal experiences and individual needs.

 - Looking beyond the behaviour – Information to assist in identifying young carers within a school setting.

-- How to support young carers – Information and referral details for the Carers NSW Young Carer Program which is a state-wide service that supports young carers and their families.
+- How to support young carers – Information about different supports and services, including information and referral details for the Carers NSW Young Carer Program

 - Young carer representative/young carer panel (optional) – This section may be included, depending on the time restraints and availability of young carers.